List of Spider-Man: The Animated Series characters: Hydro-Man

-Hydro-Man (voiced by Rob Paulsen) was portrayed as Mary Jane Watson's former boyfriend.
-In his self-titled, Hydro-Man stalked Mary Jane and Spider-Man tried to stop him, but Hydro-Man was too powerful in battle as he can create and control water.
+Hydro-Man (voiced by Rob Paulsen) was portrayed as Mary Jane Watson's former high-school boyfriend, Morris "Morrie" Bench.
+In his self-titled episode, Hydro-Man stalked Mary Jane and Spider-Man tried to stop him, but Hydro-Man was too powerful in battle as he can create and control water.
 At the end of the episode, Spider-Man and Mary Jane worked together to defeat Hydro-Man.
 They led him away from any water source, weakening him so much that when he tried to attack Spider-Man, he collapsed and evaporated.

-In "The Return of Hydro-Man", it is revealed that Dr. Miles Warren created a clone of Hydro-Man, using what was left of the original Hydro-Man from the ground he was killed on that hadn't evaporated yet.
+In "The Return of Hydro-Man", it is revealed that Dr. Miles Warren created a clone of Hydro-Man, using what was left of the original Hydro-Man from the ground he was killed on that had not evaporated yet.
 However, the clone was still in love with Mary Jane so it demanded that Warren make a clone of Mary Jane as well.
 Even though it was hard to clone Mary Jane (she fell into a dimensional portal in Episode #41), Warren succeeded but Mary Jane's clone decided to be with Peter Parker rather than Hydro-Man.
 When it escaped, Hydro-Man later attacked them at Niagara Falls on their honeymoon.
 When all that was revealed by Warren himself, the scientist discovered that the clones were not stable and would vaporize.
 The clone of Hydro-Man went first and then MJ's clone.